 Updated on by Fraser Davidson

-Our view?
-It is all of the above.
+Our view is that it is all of the above.
 Not just a developer challenge, but a challenge that is shared between developers, customer success and commercial.

 Though that is not a view shared across all integration toolkit providers.